bholloway/webpack-multi-configurator/README.md

 ## Definition

-Any given multi-configurator is composed of a number of definitions, essentually a generator followed by a sequence of operations.
+Any given multi-configurator is composed of a number of definitions, essentially a generator followed by a sequence of operations.

 For example: